azavea/grout/docs/roadmap.md

 ## Long-term

-### Distribute Android version of the schema editor's data collector
+### Distribute Android version of the data collector

 The initial application built on top of Grout was deployed with an Android app for performing data collection in the field.
 This work is encapsulated in the